 While I’m no expert on this part of history, I think he's overly simplistic in his assessment of Arendt.
 Her perspective and range of perspectives I found to be breathtaking.
 Still, Samuel’s focus on Dreyfus does allow him to be balanced and even nuanced in his exploration of a complex and overly simplistic concept like “Jewish community.”
 Then as now there are many “communities” and Samuels does explore how different groups reacted differently to Dreyfus’ situation.

-The author also attempts to relate the Dreyfus affair to the rise of Zionism, primarily through refrence to newspaper editorials from several countries including the US.
-Given all the forces at play in explaining antisemitism and the various responses to it, it’s difficult to interpret Dreyfus and Zionism in terms of cause or effect, especially from our point in history.
+The author also attempts to relate the Dreyfus affair to the rise of Zionism, primarily through reference to newspaper editorials from several countries including the US.
+Given all the forces at play in explaining antisemitism and the various responses to it, it’s difficult to interpret Dreyfus and Zionism in terms of cause or effect, especially from our current point in history.

 One value of this book is that it provides a nuanced view of Dreyfus.
 We learn about his upbringing, his personality, his education, and his bewilderment at his legal jeopardy.
 Importantly, the author explains how Dreyfus survived his incredible ordeal, only to face another round of dramatic and stressful retrial and public debate, along with disagreement among his family and advisors about how to proceed.

 As I read this and the other books mentioned above I can’t help but become depressed at how deep-seated and irrational societal fear and hatred of “the other” are.
 This includes this book’s reported disdain of settled MIdwestern Jews in the US for the influx of Yiddish-speaking Eastern European newcomers.
 We see such similar circumstances in the current political climate here in the US where “immigrants” are the new “other” and therefor targets for politically inspired hatred and fear.
-Even if voters reject this in the coming election, that hatred and fear will not soon disappear, just as anti-Jewish sentiments did not disappear in 20th Century Europe.
+Even if voters reject this, that hatred and fear will not soon disappear, just as anti-Jewish sentiments did not disappear in 20th Century Europe.

 Review copyright 2024 by Dennis D. McDonald.
-Updated October 29, 2024.
+Updated November 22, 2024.